At least 18 years of age at the time of application. No upper age limit.

 A valid California Driver's License is required at the time of appointment.
 Once hired, Firefighters are required to obtain and maintain a California Class "B" or Firefighter's driver's license, in accordance with Fire Department Procedures, as a condition of employment.

-A valid EMT certificate is required prior to hire.
+EMT is required at the Pre-Background Appointment (PIQ) & CAP Baseline Fitness Assessment.
 Candidates must provide proof of an EMT certification by the time all test parts have been successfully completed to be certified or deemed eligible for hiring consideration.
 Local candidates are required to submit a current, valid California State EMT license.
 Applicants from out of state must submit a current National Registry EMT / or higher certification AND a current and valid EMT / or higher license from their state.
 Click here to see a list of EMT/Paramedic programs in Southern California.
+Firefighters who complete probation and obtain their commercial driver's license may be required to go to paramedic school paid for by the fire department at between 18-36 months on the job.

 Firefighting and medical rescue work is physically demanding.
 Candidates must be in excellent health and have no conditions that would restrict their ability to safely do fire suppression and rescue work.
 Weight (body fat content) must be proportionate to height for men and women.
 The Fire Academy, as well as the job of firefighting, is physically demanding.
 Therefore, it is in the best interest of each candidate to prepare well in advance to reach his or her maximum fitness level.